DMTSource/daily-stock-forecast/README.md

 perform machine learning on historical stock prices.

-* Statistic and machine learning libraries like matplotlib, scipy, pandas, and sklearn support development, analysis and in development visualization of stock forecasts.
+* Statistic and machine learning libraries like matplotlib, scipy, pandas, and scikit-learn support development, analysis and in development visualization of stock forecasts.

 Installation